-A Guide to the Navigation Protection Program’s Notification, Application and Review Requirements
+A guide to the Navigation Protection Program’s application and review requirements

-Part 1 – What you need to know about the NPA
+- What you need to know about the CNWA

 Marine shipping is an important part of Canada’s transportation system.
 Today, major commercial marine operations are concentrated in fewer ports and waterways than in the past.

 Canada’s navigable waters are also used for recreation, with fishing and tourism making significant contributions to our economy.

 The focus of the NPP is on protecting navigation in Canada’s navigable waters used for commercial and recreational purposes.

 Requirements have changed

 The federal legislation protecting navigation was amended in 2018 and came into force in 2019.
 The requirements for application have changed significantly.
 Anyone contemplating the construction or placement of works in navigable waters should make sure they are familiar with these new requirements.

 It is important for any person or organization planning to build or place works in, on, over, under, through or across Canada’s navigable waters to have all the facts.
 Understanding the law and your obligations can help you avoid costly errors and delays.

 The NPP offers pre-submission services, which provides support and guidance to owners of works concerning navigation considerations, legislative requirements, as well as processes and procedures under the CNWA.
 These services must be sought out in advance of a submission of a completed application for approval.